readthedocs/ethicalads.io/content/posts/book-club-tips-and-reviews.md

 ## Book reviews

-These reviews of the books that we've already read, presented in the order we read them.
+These are reviews of the books that we've already read, presented in the order we read them.
 If you're looking for some ideas for what to read, this might be a good place to start!